KannonZenetism/zenetism-field-physics/zenetism/MP10-divine-archetypes-decoded-ch25.md

 #### Note on the Archetypal Nature of Spiritual Error

 Figures like **Prometheus** and **Lucifer**
+do not traverse layers as beings.
+The entropic current they represent
-are not confined to a single layer of the inverse tree.
+touches multiple strata of the inverse tree,
-They move vertically through the entropic arc,
-touching:
+including:

-- The inverse realm of forms (**IDP / IDL**)
+- The Inverse Logos of form (IDP / IDL)
-- The inverse deep mind (**IDS / IDM**)
+- The inverse deep mind (IDS / IDM)

-This reflects the Zenetist insight
+Mythic tradition assigns a single name
+to the full span of this current,
+even though its function shifts at each layer.
-that spiritual error is not merely personal,
+Spiritual error is not merely personal,
 but archetypal, recursive, and structural in origin.
-Inversion often begins in form,
+The current begins in form (IL4),
-embeds into mind,
+embeds into mind (IL3),
-and eventually fractures the soul.
+and fractures the soul

-♜🪫💔
+through its surface manifestations (IL2 / IL1).

+🪫💔☍

 ---